About this course

 Therapists: Many survivors of relationships with disordered individuals are desperately looking for support groups.
 Sharing experiences with others who know exactly what they are talking about — because friends and family simply don’t get it — is validating and healing.
-In this webinar, you’ll learn why support groups are especially beneficial to partners of people who may have antisocial or narcissistic personality disorder, or psychopathy, and how to facilitate groups that are safe, productive and healing.
+In this webinar, you’ll learn why support groups for partners in exploitative relationships are especially beneficial.
+These people may have antisocial or narcissistic personality disorder, or psychopathy, and you’ll learn how to facilitate groups that are safe, productive and healing.

 Support groups offer benefits beyond those of individual therapy.
 Support groups break the isolation that most survivors of these exploitative relationships feel.
 Group members realize that they are not alone, which offers relief from self-blame.